Riding Mountain National Park

 Guided Tours:

-• It has a rich cultural history, with evidence of Indigenous presence dating back thousands of years.
+• The park has a rich Indigenous cultural history, with evidence of habitation dating back thousands of years.

-• Winnipeg James Armstrong Richardson International Airport is the closest major airport to the park.
+• Winnipeg James Armstrong Richardson International Airport is the closest major airport.

-• Car rentals and bicycle rentals are available within the park for transportation.
+• Car and bicycle rentals are available for park exploration.

-• Guided tours offer a deeper understanding of the park’s natural and cultural significance.
+• Guided tours enhance understanding of the park’s natural and cultural significance.

 Posted by